mistakia/nano-community/docs/introduction/advantages.md

 It takes Bitcoin transactions about one hour to reach a <a href="https://bitcoil.co.il/Doublespend.pdf" target="_blank">0.1% chance</a> of potentially being reversed.

-Traditional bank transfers using ACH and Swift can take anywhere from 1-3 days to settle.
+Traditional bank transfers, using ACH and Swift, can take anywhere from 1-3 days to settle.
 Real Time Gross Settlement (RTGS) systems are available only for banks and can only be used domestically as they are operated by central banks.

 ### Nano is controlled by its holders